 ✘ Sparse padding on the seat

 I’ll start with the pros, because there are two really big reasons why traveling families love (and I really mean love) their Cosco Finales.
 First, you absolutely can’t beat the weight.
 At 8 pounds, it’s the lightest car seat in its class!
 You can push it in a stroller, carry it in your hands or even strap it to your suitcase without breaking a sweat.
+Thanks to my fellow CPST Kelly who shared this photo of her kiddo riding in the Cosco Finale on a plane (you can see her younger one in the Cosco Scenera Next on a plane in the background too!).

 Second, it’s really hard to beat that price tag.
 There’s actually an even cheaper version at Walmart but the padding is basically non-existent.
 Not only is it the lightest combination car seat, but it’s the cheapest one too!
-All car seats meet the same minimum safety standards regardless of price, so you can feel confident putting your child in the Finale.

 All that said, the Cosco Finale DX might be the right choice for your family if you’re on a tight budget or you need an extremely narrow car seat to fit 3-across in a tiny European rental car.